 History, tourist information, and nearby accommodation

 In 1844 huge deposits of copper was found just 4 miles north of Morwhellam.
-Investors who paid in £1 for a share in the mining venture found their investments were worth £800!
+Investors who paid 1 pound for a share in the mining venture found their investments were worth 800 pounds!
 Morwhellam was briefly known as the wealthiest copper port in the British Empire.
-A new quay had to be built to take the extra 30,000 tons of copper ore, and a second incline plane was added.
+A new quay had to be built to take the extra 30,000 tons of copper ore, and a second inclined plane was added.

-The site was purchased by the Bicton Park company, and turned into a heritage site to reflect the long history of the site and the industry and trades that flourished here.
-The buildings at the quayside have been restored to show how Morwhellam might have looked in the Victorian period, with the original assayers's office and a variety of 19th century dwellings and craftsmen's workshops.
+The site was purchased by the Bicton Park company and turned into a heritage site to reflect the long history of the site and the industry and trades that flourished here.
+The buildings at the quayside have been restored to show how Morwhellam might have looked in the Victorian period, with the original assayers' office and a variety of 19th-century dwellings and craftsmen's workshops.

 Morwhellam Quay offers a unique insight into a fascinating period of Devon's history.
-It will definitely appeal to families, and anyone with an interet in industrial heritage.
+It will definitely appeal to families and anyone with an interest in industrial heritage.

 About Morwellham Quay

 Address: Morwellham, Tavistock, Devon, England, PL19 8JL

 Location: Off the A390

 Photo Credit: Sarah Smith, licensed for reuse under the Creative Commons Licence